Saturday, April 27, 2024

 The answer is in the transformation of the tax base.

 Early in the XX century, the proportion of the takings in taxes of what the people produced was less than 6% and budgets were balanced.
 Last year, the federal government’s cut of the wealth people created was beyond 33%.
 Inflation during the current government has reached 20% in three years.
 This has the same effect as a tax by reducing the value of what producers are allowed to keep.
 Inflation is caused by printing money in excess of the rate of growth of the economy to finance the deficit.
-To top it all, the deficit that has been growing out of control by borrowing since 1950.
+To top it all, the deficit has been growing out of control by borrowing since 1950.
 The public debt has reached trillions of dollars.
 This is an additional taking, but from the future generations that are just now beginning to feel what it means to be poorer than their parents’ generation.

 Why has there not been another revolt to return the federal government to its limits?
 Remember the Boston Tea Party?